 - 5.2.17.
 Outside the main settlements, the neighbourhood area is considered to be wider countryside and development will be much more constrained, in accordance with Core Strategy Policy RA3.
 In order to differentiate clearly the areas of settlements where development would be considered appropriate, from the wider countryside, Herefordshire Council encourages NDPs to identify settlement boundaries. - 5.2.18.
 The comments at the Launch event showed that local people value the strong sense of community where people know each other.
 Settlement boundaries would help to ensure that new development is limited in scale and maintains the character of small rural communities. - 5.2.19.
 The steering group identified several possible settlement boundaries for Allensmore, Cobhall Common and Winnal for consultation as part of the Issues and Options process.
-Although these were largely supported by respondents, there were also a number of detailed comments and concerns set out in relation to each of the proposed boundaries.
-Following careful consideration of the various suggestions submitted, and taking into account the Preferred Option housing sites, the proposed settlement boundaries have been reviewed and amended.
-Once again local residents and stakeholders are invited to respond through the consultation process and let the steering group know if they support the proposed settlement boundaries, or whether they require further changes.
+Although these

-- 5.2.20.
-The proposed settlement boundaries are shown have been drawn fairly tightly around existing areas of housing and include sites with planning consent already ("commitments") together with the Preferred Option housing sites for new development.
+- were largely supported by respondents, there were also a number of detailed comments and concerns set out in relation to each of the proposed boundaries.
+Following careful consideration of the various suggestions submitted, and taking into account the Preferred Option housing sites, the proposed settlement boundaries were reviewed and amended and further comments were invited in the January 2019 consultation. - 5.2.20.
+Settlement boundaries mean that a site within that boundary will have a presumption in favour of development (dependent on the usual planning/building regulations including satisfactory resolution of issues such as drainage).
+In consequence of this, and in response to feedback from residents, as well as advice from our professional consultants, the settlement boundary has been tightened in the centre of Cobhall Common in order to adhere to the policy of ensuring development remains linear (i.e. not building more than one deep).
+Following residents' communications in January 2019, a small adjustment has been made to the settlement boundary in Winnal Common, returning that section to the line identified in the consultation in January 2018. - 5.2.21.
+The proposed settlement boundaries are shown have been drawn fairly tightly around existing areas of housing.
 Map 2 identifies the settlement boundary for Winnal, Map 3 identifies the settlement boundary for Allensmore and Map 4 identifies the settlement boundary for Cobhall Common.
-These are the preferred option settlement boundaries and include all the preferred option site allocations.
-However, following the public consultation on this version of the NDP and taking into account any representations on the proposed site allocations, the settlement boundaries may be further amended.
-For example where a preferred option site is not included in the next, Regulation 14 Draft NDP, the settlement boundary may be amended to exclude the area of the site. - 5.2.21.
+The settlement boundaries include all the proposed site allocations for market housing. - 5.2.22.
 Draft Policy A4 sets out criteria where development would be acceptable within the settlement boundaries.
 Overall the responses to the Issues and Options consultation showed that only 28% of respondents thought that different criteria should be provided for each settlement, 29% did not know, and 44% did not think this was necessary.
 Therefore, Draft Policy A4 has been prepared taking into account the various suggestions made during the consultation which are common to all three settlements.
 These included: - Concerns about drainage, high water table, flooding and sewage (Note this is addressed in Draft Policy A7); - Possible impacts from traffic and parking on narrow roads; - The need to respond to local character; - The need to protect the setting of the church and historic cores of settlements; - The need to respond to local character in terms of form, materials etc; and - That all development proposals should be assessed on their own merits.